AnnabelLarge/Pair-Alignment/tests/pairhmm_fragment_and_site_class_mixtures/README.txt

 All flax modules tested:
 -------------------------
-- FragAndSiteClasses._get_scoring_matrices (particularly the marginalization over k classes)
+- FragAndSiteClasses._get_scoring_matrices (particularly the marginalization over site mixtures and rate mixtures)
+- FragAndSiteClasses.__call__
+- FragAndSiteClasses.calculate_all_loglikes

 All tests: